Emil88PL/Local-LLM-DeepSeek/README.md

 ---

 ## Notes:
+- [if you can't load module in UI - try first run in command line]
 - The smallest model (`1.5b`) is recommended for users with limited VRAM.
 - For larger models, ensure your hardware meets the requirements.